Campaign wins across the UK

-All children now have a hearing test in their first few weeks of life and deaf children are much more likely to get the help and support they need early on.
+All children now have a hearing test in their first few weeks of life.
+This is so important.
+Early diagnosis means that more deaf children will get the help and support they need, sooner.

 After a campaign by our Young people’s Advisory Board, a touch of influencer support, and a legal bid by a deaf young person…. in 2018, the Government in England finally allowed the introduction of a GCSE in British Sign Language during the current parliament.

 In Wales, we’ve influenced the Government to develop guidance to ensure that its new Curriculum takes account of BSL – both as a first language and for those wishing to learn it as a second language.